Sensible travel planning

 A good tour routing saves you lots of money and hassle.
 Book yourself shorter distances or ask your booker to do it, otherwise you will spend all your hard-earned income on fuel.
 It is even more expensive when you travel through countries with high road tolls like for example France or Italy.

-Also inform yourself about speed restrictions and parking rules in the countries where you will tour or you might have to spend money on unexpected fines weeks after the tour is over.
+Also inform yourself about speed restrictions and parking rules in the countries where you will tour or you might have to spend lots of money on unexpected fines weeks after the tour is over.
 Check out this website for more info.

 Compare prices for tour vans